microsoft/TypeScript/doc/spec.md

 }
 ```

-‘List<T>’ has a member ‘owner’ of type ‘List<List<T>>’, which has a member ‘owner’ of type ‘List<List<List<T>>>’, which has a member ‘owner’ of type ‘List<List<List<List<T>>>>’ and so on, ad infinitum.
+‘List&lt;T>’ has a member ‘owner’ of type ‘List&lt;List&lt;T>>’, which has a member ‘owner’ of type ‘List&lt;List&lt;List&lt;T>>>’, which has a member ‘owner’ of type ‘List&lt;List&lt;List&lt;List&lt;T>>>>’ and so on, ad infinitum.
 Since type relationships are determined structurally, possibly exploring the constituent types to their full depth, in order to determine type relationships involving infinitely expanding generic types it may be necessary for the compiler to terminate the recursion at some point with the assumption that no further exploration will change the outcome.

 ## <a name="3.9"/>3.9 Widened Types